taif2020/academic-website/content/home/talks.md

 +++

 ---
-Title: "Cryptology, Steganography and Propaganda: The Exclusion and Inclusion Roles of Language in Human Communication" Author [Hajer Albalawi]
+ Cryptology, Steganography and Propaganda: The Exclusion and Inclusion Roles of Language in Human Communication.
-From 2019-05-28 To 2019-06-03

- Conference paper

- Conference Name: International Journal of Arts and Sciences.

- summary: "It was a presentation at the International Journal of Arts & Sciences Conference for Academic Disciplines which held at Harvard Medical School New Research Building."
 ---